 Other recent performances of note include, a double-bill concert with The Ocelots at the Centre Culturel Irlandais, Paris in December 2018 and supporting Glen Hansard with Interference in summer 2018, for his Come On Up to the House tour with Footsbarn Theatre Company.

 Mongoose performed tracks from their latest EP ‘Four’ with the RTÉ Concert Orchestra as part of Culture Night 2017.

 They were Dun Laoghaire-Rathdown’s Musicians in Residence for 2017 at the Lexicon Library.

-Their second studio album 'Suck the Wound' was released on May 16th 2019, a darker piece of work than the band’s first album ‘Mongoose’ (2015), both sonically and thematically.
+Their second studio album 'Suck the Wound' was released in May 2019, a darker piece of work than the band’s first album ‘Mongoose’ (2015), both sonically and thematically.
 Exploring different sounds and textures, this album is prickly and hard to define.
 The genres of the songs vary widely, from rock, to Latin, to jazz and folk, all tied together by Mongoose’s tight four-part vocal harmonies.
 As the title suggests, the album is one of struggle and healing.